arthurbernierjr/http-videos/sending-http-requests-from-the-browser/README.md

 # ![HTTP Request Response Cycle - Sending HTTP Requests From the Browser](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will learn the ways a browser can send HTTP requests.

 ## Ways to send an HTTP request from the browser